 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated May 28, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated May 28, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 More than 70% of college students in the U.S. have a credit card today – and nearly two out of every five of those students have been late with a payment in the past, according to a new survey from CompareCards.com.

 We asked more than 1,000 American college students about their views and behaviors related to credit cards and found that credit cards are still common on campus 10 years after the Credit CARD Act of 2009 restricted banks’ abilities to hawk their products on college grounds.
 We also found that many cardholding college students are struggling to pay their bills in full each month, to pay on time and even to make their own choices as to which card is the best fit for them.

 - Nearly 4 in 10 college students with a credit card (37%) have made a late payment

 - 71% of college students have a credit card – 39% have one card, and 32% have more than one.